aephy14/Luma/src/blog/2025-09-16-matcha-soda-vs-coffee-nz.md

 ---

-## Health Benefits of Matcha (Legit, Backed by Research)
+## Health Benefits of Matcha

-I’m careful about health claims, but here’s what scientific studies actually support about **matcha and green tea**:
+I’m careful about health claims, but here’s what certain studies actually support about **matcha and green tea**:

-- **Rich in antioxidants**: Matcha contains up to 137x more antioxidants than standard green tea.
+- **Rich in antioxidants**: Matcha contains up to 137x more antioxidants than standard green tea. (see Study [here](https://www.sciencedirect.com/science/article/abs/pii/S0021967303011336)
 - **Supports metabolism**: Compounds like EGCG may help with fat oxidation.
 - **Promotes focus**: The combination of caffeine and theanine improves cognitive performance.
 - **Heart health**: Green tea consumption has been linked with cardiovascular benefits.

-These aren’t miracle promises.
-They’re real, evidence-based benefits — and they’re exactly why matcha is a smarter daily choice.

 ---